-As at 31 December 2018 and 2017, the Company did not have any borrowings.
-At 31 December 2018, the Company had no other interest-bearing financial assets or liabilities other than cash at bank.
+As at 31 December 2019 and 2018, the Company did not have any borrowings.
+At 31 December 2019, the Company had no other interest-bearing financial assets or liabilities other than cash at bank.

-The Company does not have any significant own position in securities meaning that its income and operating cash flows are substantially independent of changes in market interest rates.
+The Company does not have any own position in securities meaning that its income and operating cash flows are substantially independent of changes in market interest rates.
 The Company's management monitors the interest rate fluctuations on a continuous basis and acts accordingly.

-4.2.3 Currency exchange rates
+4.2.3 Foreign currency exchange risk

 The Company is exposed to Foreign Exchange Risk.
 Foreign Exchange Risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
 Foreign Exchange Risk arises when future commercial transactions and recognized assets and liabilities are denominated in a currency that is not the Company's functional currency (Euro).
-At the year-end the Company had no receivables denominated in currencies other than euro.
+At the yearend, the Company had no receivables denominated in currencies other than euro.